AnantharamanLab/TYMEFLIES_Viral/Reconstruct_vMAGs/README.md

 [script] 03.Reconstruct_vMAGs.step5.generate_AMG_summary_table.pl and 03.Reconstruct_vMAGs.step6.filter_AMG_and_add_metagenome_and_KEGG_info_to_AMG_summary_table.py

+Note: The AMG summary table were further manually filtered (removing *queC/E/F* from the final AMG list due to that they are for the biosynthesis of queuosine which is against host restriction system).
+The final AMG number is 143,751.

 **7 Get all virus normalized abundance**

 First, store all the normalized depths for individual scaffolds from the mapping result of all-scaffolds-mapping.
 Then, get the mean scaffold normalized depth for all scaffolds within a viral genome.